 Dashboard lights and what they mean?

-A vehicle is unable to tell you if it?s feeling a little worse for wear or if it?s in need of some TLC.
+A vehicle is unable to tell you if it’s feeling a little worse for wear or if it’s in need of some TLC.
 This is why it uses the dashboard lights to communicate with you.
-But, with so many flashing symbols, we don?t always know what they are trying to tell us.
+But, with so many flashing symbols, we don’t always know what they are trying to tell us.
+Hopefully not on your Ranger

 These days, brand new vans are fitted with sensors and electronic devices which keep track of the behaviour of your vehicle and how it is driving.
-When something is wrong, one of the dashboard lights may flash up indicating that something isn?t quite right.
+When something is wrong, one of the dashboard lights may flash up indicating that something isn’t quite right.
+Sophisticated dash lights

 Some of the most common dashboard lights that you may see and what they mean are listed below.
-Not all lights are universal so be sure to check your vehicle owner?s manual.
+Not all lights are universal so be sure to check your vehicle owner’s manual.
+Caddy Lease

 Engine Control Unit (ECU) light